- give step by step instructions about how to build a DApp using the Cartesi Compute SDK

 In the following sections, we will first go through general requirements needed to run the tutorials.
 Then, we will get a full Cartesi Compute SDK Environment up and running before we dive into our Hello World DApp tutorial.
 This initial tutorial will detail the basic process of creating a Cartesi Compute DApp, including how to build a Cartesi Machine and write a smart contract that instantiates its computation.

 After that first tutorial, the Calculator DApp will introduce the usage of input drives so as to parameterize computations.
-Then, we'll implement a Generic Script DApp in which we will learn how to customize the Cartesi Machine's root file-system to understand how a smart contract can run any kind of script with Descartes, including Python scripts using arbitrary libraries.
+Then, we'll implement a Generic Script DApp in which we will learn how to customize the Cartesi Machine's root file-system to understand how a smart contract can run any kind of script with Cartesi Compute, including Python scripts using arbitrary libraries.
 Next, we'll shift our focus to some actual real-world use cases.
 In the GPG Verify tutorial, we'll introduce custom ext2 file-systems and use the standard Linux

 GnuPG tool to verify that a given document was signed by the expected party, as well as ensuring that it has not been tampered.
 Finally, we'll implement a Dogecoin Hash DApp, in which we'll see how Cartesi Compute can be used so that smart contracts can compute the actual